jonhjelm/docs-and-training/infrastructure_overview/authentication.md

 ## You always log into a project
-Whenever you log into the portal or otherwise obtain a CloudFlow session token, you lok in not only as a user, but also into a project.
+Whenever you log into the portal or otherwise obtain a CloudFlow session token, you log in not only as a user, but also into a project.
 The same user can be associated with several projects, but a login session is always associated with only one project.